SamsonIdowu/terraform-scripts/README.md

-# terraform-scripts
+# 🌍 terraform-scripts
-This repository hosts terraform scripts for different purposes
+This repository hosts a collection of **Terraform scripts** designed to automate and simplify different infrastructure use cases. ⚡

+---

-## Prerequisites
+## 🧰 Prerequisites
-Run the following commands on powershell or CMD in admin mode:
+Run the following commands on **PowerShell or CMD (Admin mode)**:

+---

+### ☁️ Install AWS CLI

 ### Install AWS CLI
-1. Install AWS CLI v2 using `winget` utility:
+1. Install AWS CLI v2 using `winget`:
 ```
 winget install Amazon.AWSCLI
 ```